franpossetto/Nina/README.md

 ### 10. Wall Location Line
 This tool allow users modify the location line on selected walls.

+### 11. Show / Hide Section Box
+Show or Hide Section Box in the current 3D view.

 ### Recommendation
 For correct use, use these commands as keyboard shorcuts.
 This is my personal configuration: